junxit/us-congress-bills-117/metadata.md

 - 2021-06-23 — Introduced in House
 - 2021-06-23 — Introduced in House
 - 2021-06-23 — Referred to the House Committee on Homeland Security.
+- 2021-06-24 — Referred to the Subcommittee on Transportation and Maritime Security.
+- 2021-07-28 — Committee Consideration and Mark-up Session Held.
+- 2021-07-28 — Ordered to be Reported (Amended) by Voice Vote.
+- 2021-07-28 — Subcommittee on Transportation and Maritime Security Discharged.
+- 2021-09-17 — Placed on the Union Calendar, Calendar No. 88.
+- 2021-09-17 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+117-123.
+- 2021-09-17 — Reported (Amended) by the Committee on Homeland Security.
+H. Rept.
+117-123.